Handling external dependencies

 Any open source dependencies available on Docker Hub or any public registry can simply be uploaded to Antithesis along with your software.
 Here are some commonly used ones, If you’d like something added to this directory please let us know at support@antithesis.com.

-Database & Storage Services
+Database & storage services

 - Aerospike